austindavidbrown/lower-bounds-for-Metropolis-Hastings/README.md

 # Example

-Here is a simple example for the posterior in ridge logistic regression:
+Here is a simple example to estimate the lower bound on the convergence rate for random-walk Metropolis-Hastings for the posterior in ridge logistic regression:

 ```python
 import torch